chocolay/chocolay.github.io/_posts/2017-1-1-Custom-Graph.markdown

 This tool was built for a client whose business revolved around AI-classification of "big data" where the goal is to assign "things" to categories.

-They wanted to illustrate how the categories themselves were related to each other &mdash because of similarities within them.
+They wanted to illustrate how the categories themselves were related to each other --- because of similarities within them.
 For instances, canoes and kayaks are "closer together" than either one is to sailboats.